irit-melodi/irit-stac/README.md

 1. Do the basic install above

-2. Download [tweet-nlp][tweet-nlp] and put the jar file in the lib/ directory (ie. on the STAC SVN root at the same level as code/ and data/)
+2. Download [tweet-nlp][tweet-nlp] part of speech tagger and put the jar file (ark-tweet- in the lib/ directory (ie. on the STAC SVN root at the same level as code/ and data/)

-3. Download and install corenlp-server (needs Maven!)
+3. Download and install corenlp-server (needs Apache Maven!)

+        cd Stac
+        mkdir lib
         cd lib
         git clone https://github.com/kowey/corenlp-server
         cd corenlp-server